MCh2707/Line-Follower-Delivery-Robot/README.md

 - Designed using **Tinkercad**.
 - Ensures precise alignment of motors, sensors, and PCB.

-## PCB Design
-- Created using **EasyEDA**.
+## Components & Their Roles
+- **Arduino Uno / Nano**: Handles sensor input, motor control, and executes the line-following algorithm.
+- **Infrared Line Sensors (IR Modules)**: Detect black/white line patterns to guide the robot along the track.
+- **DC Motors + Motor Drivers**: Powers the wheels, controlled via PWM by the microcontroller.
+- **Battery / Power Supply**: Provides stable 5–7V for the PCB and motors.
-- Includes footprints for sensors, motors, and power supply.
+- **PCB**: Central hub for power and signal distribution, connecting sensors, motors, and controller.
-- Optimized for minimal noise and stable voltage distribution.
-- Compatible with PCBWay prototyping and assembly services.
+- **3D Printed Chassis**: Holds all components in place and ensures correct alignment of sensors and wheels.

 ## Code
 - Written in **C++ for Arduino/ESP32**.